DataDog/datadog-agent/pkg/gohai/README.md

 [![license](http://img.shields.io/badge/license-MIT-red.svg?style=flat)](http://kentaro.mit-license.org/)

 Gohai is a tool which collects an inventory of system information.
 It aims to implement some parts of features from [facter](https://github.com/puppetlabs/facter) and [ohai](https://github.com/opscode/ohai).
-It's forked from Kentaro Kubayashi's [verity](https://github.com/kentaro/verity).
+It's forked from Kentaro Kuribayashi's [verity](https://github.com/kentaro/verity).

 ## Usage